-Catalysis research represents one of the interdisciplinary key issues of the Technical University of Munich.
-Since the groundbreaking work of Professor Ernst Otto Fischer (Nobel Prize 1973), catalysis research has been intensified particularly in chemistry and physics, simultaneously including engineering and process technology.
+Catalysis science represents one of the interdisciplinary key issues of the Technical University of Munich (TUM).
+Since the groundbreaking work of Professor Ernst Otto Fischer (Nobel Prize 1973), catalysis science has been intensified particularly in chemistry and physics, simultaneously including engineering and process technology.

 |Construction Time||2009 - 2015|

 |Building Contractor||Staatliches Bauamt München II|